ManinderHSC/src-user-rest/README.md

 Assumptions:
-The name column in db contains the data in the format firstname<space>lastName - Search using lastname would have memory efficient if there would have been seperate columns for firstname and lastname
+1. The name column in db contains the data in the format firstname<space>lastName - Search using lastname would have been memory efficient if there would have been seperate columns for firstname and lastname
-The response time would depend on database and configuration of db and deployment server used The response time would also depend on network latency The pazeSize param supports maximum of 5000 records that can be fetched.
+2. The response time would depend on database and configuration of db and deployment server used
+3. The response time would also depend on network latency
+4. The pazeSize param supports maximum of 5000 records that can be fetched.
 The client can adjust this based on the network and server infrastructure.
-The pazeSize default value is 100
+5. The pazeSize default value is 100

 Sample logs: